HBPNeurorobotics/BlenderRobotDesigner/README.rst

-One of the key aspects of the ongoing development is data persistence, that is, the ability to store robot models in different file formats and different storage mechanisms. \* GIT integration: The distributed version control system `GIT <https://git-scm.com/>`__ will be used to directly upload exported models to a remote repository that can be accessed by the *Neurorobotics Platform*.
-That way, it will not be necessary to upload and store robot models and create a seamless integration of the RobotDesigner in the web-based NRP. \* File formats
+One of the key aspects of the ongoing development is data persistence, that is, the ability to store robot models in different file formats and different storage mechanisms. \* Human Brain Project Collaboratory Upload:
+The zipped Robot model package can be directly uploaded to the Neurorobotics platform to be used in the web-based simulator.
+As well a robot model can be downloaded from a collaboratory to be modified and adapted in the Blender Robot Designer.

+.. \* GIT integration: The distributed
+.. version control system `GIT <https://git-scm.com/>`__ will be used to
+.. directly upload exported models to a remote repository that can be
+.. accessed by the *Neurorobotics Platform*.
+That way, it will not be
+.. necessary to upload and store robot models and create a seamless
+.. integration of the RobotDesigner in the web-based NRP. \* File formats
-\* Simulation Description Format (see above's section) \* More file formats will be supported upon demand.
+.. \* Simulation Description Format (see above's section) \*
+More file formats will be supported upon demand.
 By the inclusion and abstraction of the ``PyXB`` interface XML-based systems can be integrated easily.

 Furthermore, the *plugin core* framework will be separated from the main